The Complete Guide to eCommerce Development 2024

 Selenium

-• Overview: Widely used for web applications, supporting Java, C#, and Python.
+• Overview: Widely used for web applications, supporting Java development, C#, and Python.

 • Key Features: Supports major browsers, complex test scripts with Selenium WebDriver.